 This design allows us to examine how site-level confounders – known and unknown – can lead to variation in the effect of our causal variable of interest.
-It could also show that they have no effect if the estimand for $\beta_3$ is not different from 0.
+It could also show that they have no effect if the estimand for β3 is not different from 0.
 We could use a similar model for the group mean centered design if deemed appropriate.

 Models with interactions can provide powerful insights into both the effect of the causal driver of interest as well as how those effects vary given ambient conditions.
-For example, consider a group mean centered model with an interaction effect for our snail-recruitment system.
-We can ask if the effect of a temperature anomaly differs in warm versus cool sites - something which can prompt follow-up investigations as to what are the underlying differences that correlate with the thermal gradient that could cause temperature anomaly to have differing effects in different sites.
+For example, with this approach, we could ask if the effect of a temperature anomaly differs in warm versus cool sites.

 Box 3: Reality Bites - Coping with spatiotemporal omitted variables

-Spatiotemporal omitted variables can be extremely challenging, and the solutions can require more thoughtful study and statistical design.
-Consider a scenario where recruitment is not static through time.
-Rather, it is correlated with temperature in both space and time.
+Spatiotemporal confounding variables – those that are site-specific and vary through time – pose challenges, and the solutions can require more thoughtful study and statistical design.
+To illustrate, we consider a scenario where recruitment, a confounding variable related to both snail abundance and temperature, is not static through time and the level of recruitment also varies across sites.
 For example, sites that experience strong cold-water pulses in a year also experience unusually high recruitment in those same years.

-This is on top of colder sites already having higher recruitment.
-If there is both variability within a site in temperature and we have multiple plots sampled across multiple sites each year, we can cope with this sort of spatiotemporal omitted variable problem in ways that echo the types of models already seen above.
-For example, we can use a fixed effects design as in the following model with plot within site and time designated as k:
+If we have longitudinal data, with multiple plots sampled within a site through time, we can flexibly control for this sort of spatiotemporal confounding variable problem in ways that extend the fixed effect designs above., using what’s known as a “two-way” fixed effect design (woolrdige cite).
+For example, we can use a fixed effects design with plot within site and time designated as k:

 yijk=β1x1ijk+αix2i+λjx3j+νijx4ij+ϵijk